Chimney Flue Lining London, Hertfordshire and Essex

-If your flue isn’t sufficiently lined, smoke, tar and acids will be absorbed by the chimney walls, leading to the mortar joints losing their stability, your exterior stonework becoming stained and even dangerous fumes leaking into your home.
+If your chimney flue liner isn’t sufficiently or correctly lined, smoke, tar and acids will be absorbed by the chimney walls, leading to the mortar joints losing their stability, your exterior stonework becoming stained and even dangerous fumes leaking into your home.

-Chimney lining has benefits as well as keeping your family safe, including:
+Chimney flue liners have benefits as well as keeping your family safe, including:

 Since 1965 building regulations have specified that new chimneys should be lined.
 Most stove manufacturers now list it as a requirement.
 If an old chimney is to be reinstated a pressure test is needed to check on feasibility.

 If the chimney has failed a pressure test the flue must be lined.
 There are different methods available, the best option will mainly depend on two factors – the appliance and construction of the original flue.

 The most common lining method for a stove or closed appliance is stainless steel.
 With the use of a stove pipe/ adapter, a closed appliance can be connected direct onto a stainless steel chimney liner, thus making a smooth passage for the gasses to travel.
 Closed appliances also require a smaller diameter flue, an appropriately sized flue liner can usually be passed down the original brick flue – we recommend this is checked first with a camera inspection.

 In our opinion it is always better for performance and efficiency to line a chimney that is serving a stove or closed appliance.
 For our steel liners we use Schiedel products.
 These are recognised as being one of the best on the market and we will not compromise on quality or safety by using cheap alternatives.

 Open fires will require a larger flue diameter.
 In many cases this makes lining the chimney in steel very difficult.
 The original flue is likely to have bends which would obstruct a liner.
 In this case it would be necessary to make a hole in the chimney breast to feed the liner round.